grking8/homepage/_posts/2019-10-20-configure-run-and-test-nginx-on-localhost.md

     - Reset your Nginx configuration files
     - Run multiple Nginx processes at the same time
     - Change the port Nginx runs on
-    - Change Nginx version
+    - Change Nginx version..., etc.

-..., etc.

 ## Getting started